sajalbatra/BrightPathways/README.md

 ## Project Goals

-Our project aims to address sevearal key goals:
+Our project aims to address seveagit branch -M mainral key goals:

 1. **Accessibility**: We're dedicated to ensuring that individuals with diverse needs, including the elderly and those with disabilities, can effortlessly access the information and services they require.